mchaver/pydir/README.md

-# pydir
+# pyreview

-A collection of sample programs that handle files and filesystems in Python.
+A collection of toy programs to review knowledge of python3.8.
-I wrote these

 ## pygrep